Translationalimaginglab/Autosegmentor_kidney_tumors/README.md

 # Kidney and Renal Mass Segmentation

 This project provides Python scripts for automatic kidney and renal mass segmentation in medical images, specifically CT and MRI scans.
 It includes a command-line interface (CLI) and a graphical user interface (GUI) for a more user-friendly experience.

+V 1.1.5

 ## Dependencies